 Tomatoes contain alpha-lipoic acid which is a antioxidant.
-After analyzing your gene expression and taking your wellness goals into account, it has been determined that tomatoes in your diet will be helpful for you.
+After an analysis of your gene expression and taking your data into account, it has been determined that tomatoes in your diet will be helpful for you.
 Alpha-lipoic acid (ALA) is essential for energy production and can also act as antioxidant.
 ALA's role in energy production involves being a critical cofactor for mitochondrial energy production enzymes such as pyruvate dehydrogenase (PDH), alpha-ketoglutarate dehydrogenase (alpha-KGDH), and branched-chain ketoacid dehydrogenase (BCKDC).

 Tomatoes may improve your Energy Production Pathways and Mitochondrial Health scores.
+Learn more...